atreyamaj/Dynamic_Programming_problems/README.md

-#Dynamic Programming Study Material and Problems
+# Dynamic Programming Study Material and Problems
+This repo contains various Dynamic Programming Problems, their solutions and the corresponding study material.